 3' x 4' (each board)

-White boards, Korean kitchen items (made in Korea), American kitchen items (made in China), plastic, magnets, transparency paper, ink, glue
+White boards, Korean kitchen items (made in Korea and bought from a Southern California H-Mart), American kitchen items (made in China and bought from a Southern California Walmart), plastic, magnets, transparency paper, ink, glue

-Audre Lorde's erotic and Roland Barthes' Neutral -- or the personally embodied and idiosyncratically experienced -- are concretized through generic Korean and American kitchen items, effecting conceptual and affective vocabularies or grammars.
+Audre Lorde's erotic and Roland Barthes' Neutral -- the personally embodied and idiosyncratically experienced -- are concretized through generic Korean and American kitchen items, effecting (ever-shifting) conceptual and affective vocabularies or grammars.

 For example, my idea of "injustice" was birthed and is always inflected through my awareness of "Americanness."
 Both my experience and conscious thought of "the injustice of (micro)aggressions from Korean (American) women and girls" are also distinctly American possibilities.
 In an obliquely similar way, I know another world or set of things through my awareness of "Koreanness;" these knowings are generally less articulable and have become solidified through privately experienced emotional repetition.